CodeYourFuture/HTML-CSS-Challenges/Form-Controls/README.md

 ### HTML

 - [ ] My form is semantic html.
+- [ ] All inputs have associated labels.
 - [ ] My Lighthouse Accessibility score is 100.
-- [ ] All inputs have associated labels.
 - [ ] I require a valid name.
 I have defined a valid name as a text string of two characters or more.
 - [ ] I require a valid email.
-- [ ] I require one colour from a defined set of three colours.
+- [ ] I require one colour from a defined set of 3 colours.
+- [ ] I require one size from a defined set of 6 sizes.
 - [ ] I require one date from a constrained date range.

 ### CSS

-- [ ] My form is usable at phone and desktop screen sizes.
 - [ ] I show which element is focused.
 - [ ] My Lighthouse Accessibility score is 100.